 In recent years, video games have become increasingly popular among seniors.
 The act of playing video games exercises a gamer’s memory, particularly their short-term memory.
 Video games can help seniors retain information such as names, addresses, phone numbers, dates, and times better.

-Several studies have shown that cognitive stimulation may delay or slow the onset of degenerative neurological diseases, such as Alzheimer‘s or other forms of dementia.
+Several studies have shown that cognitive stimulation may delay or slow the onset of degenerative neurological diseases, such as Alzheimer’s or other forms of dementia.
 Seniors can also benefit physically from video games.
 The rapid decision-making and action required for games like Wii Sports can help seniors improve their balance, coordination, and reflexes since they require physical interaction.
+These improvements can be especially beneficial for seniors.
+Moreover, video games can provide opportunities for social interaction.
+Social interaction is important for seniors’ mental and emotional well-being, as it can help reduce feelings of loneliness and isolation.

 Here are the ten best video games for seniors you can choose based on your preference.